brokkr/poca/README.md

 ##Poca
-Poca is a command line podcast client, written in Python.
-Up until release 0.3 it is written in Python 2.
-The upcoming 0.4 release aims to port it to python 3 with no backwards compatibility.
+Poca is a command line podcast client, written in Python 3.

 Functionality-wise, the focus is - as the name hints at - to reign in its
 appetite: Subscribing to a feed should not mean downloading each new episode